Random Source

 Uniform

-- the block takes output samples from uniform distribution.
-You can specify the minimum and maximum values of the distribution using the Minimum and Maximum parameters, respectively.
-All values in the range [Minimum Maximum] have equal probability to be selected.
-You can generate a complex number from a uniform distribution by setting the Signal complexity parameter toComplex
+- the block takes output samples from a uniform distribution.
+You can specify the minimum and maximum values of the distribution using the parameters Minimum and Maximum respectively.
+All values in the range [Minimum Maximum ] have equal probability of being selected.
+You can generate a complex number from a uniform distribution by setting the Complexity parameters toComplex

 . -